 If you have an immediate need to travel and you would like to use our priority/emergency procedure please contact the consular department of the Embassy.
 The Embassy will assess whether you are eligible.
 If so, you must prove by documentary evidence that you have a need due to unforeseen and urgent short-term conditions to travel.
 Because of the additional administrative burden an additional fee has to be paid (€ 10).
 The Embassy will process your application for a new travel document with priority treatment.

 If even this emergency procedure takes too long, the Embassy in extreme emergencies can (in some cases through a Consulate, depending on where you reside) in addition provide a laissez-passer for the benefit of the next emergency trip.

 Emergency documents are not accepted in all countries.
 Please make sure when providing your details that it is clear which country you are travelling to!

-In order to qualify for the priority procedure and/or an emergency travel document you will need to submit all documents for a regular passport application, as well as documents providing proof of the fact your trip is regarded an ‘emergency’:
+In order to qualify for the fast track procedure and/or an emergency travel document you will need to submit all documents for a regular passport application, as well as documents providing proof of the fact your trip is an ‘emergency’:

 Prevention of misuse

 Do you want to prevent misuse of your lost or stolen passport or identity card?
 Complete the declaration stating that the travel document has been lost and hand it in at the Embassy.